 Gene lives in Kearneysville, WV.
 Gene has been a member of the board and supportive of Jefferson County Parks and Recreation for many years.
 Since joining the board, new projects include Moulton Park renovation and campsite creation, ADA Compliant Playground upgrades, Phase I construction of James Hite Park, which has provided soccer and football fields for over 1000 children in Jefferson County, growth in programming and events, and so much more including Fireworks, which brought more than 10,000 people to Sam Michael’s Park.

 Heather was born and raised in Jefferson County and attended Jefferson County Schools.
 Before coming to the Jefferson County Chamber of Commerce she worked in her family business, Community Oil Company, as Vice President for 10 years.
 She was appointed to the Chamber board in 1996, was President in 2001, on the board until 2003, and became Executive Director of the Chamber in 2007.
 Heather sits on many boards and committees such as: Blue Ridge Community and Technical College Board of Governors, Jefferson County Convention and Visitors Bureau board, Jefferson County Parks and Recreation board, WV Chamber Executives board (treasurer), Region VII Workforce Development board, United Way of the Eastern Panhandle-Day of Caring committee, Charles Town Merchants committee, Local School Improvement Council, Washington High School Advisory Committee, and the Charles Town Rotary.
-Heather is married to her husband, Bill and has two sons, Chris and Brad; two daughters-in-laws, Juliana and Melissa; and three granddaughters, Gwynn, Darrah, and Valentina.
+Heather is married to her husband, Bill and has two sons, Chris and Brad; two daughters-in-laws, Juliana and Melissa; and three granddaughters, Gwynn, Darrah, and Valentina and one grandson, Lucca.

 Christopher is a stay-at-home Dad with a classical education in Business Management, a passion for creativity and a love for industrious effort.
 He is extremely family and community oriented.
 He is involved in his Church.
 He serves on the Parks and Recreation and HOA board of directors.
 He has multiple pursuits including blacksmithing, carpentry, and investment management.
 Christopher enjoys outdoor activities such as hiking, bicycling and fishing.